ipfs/js-ipfs/examples/explore-ethereum-blockchain/README.md

 z45oqTRzb9a5xyvx5RbfSXH1K5jibyZ4AxnXyYReuLw7KU5veYw
 ```

-## Explore these blocks using the DAG api
+## Explore these blocks using the DAG API

+NOTE: Currently your js-ipfs daemon must NOT be running for the following examples to work.

 Some examples